Knee Surgery & Rehabilitation

-- Gender (women higher risk, especially after age 50)
+- Female gender, especially after age 50

 - Age (risk increases with age)

-Conservative treatment is usually attempted first in patients who have knee arthritis in order to avoid surgery.
+Conservative treatment is usually done first in patients who have knee arthritis in order to avoid surgery.
 There are many books and websites available that describe exercises, special diets, and medications (pills and injections) typically prescribed for osteoarthritis and post-traumatic arthritis.